iiumschedule/iium_schedule/README.md

 Refer [Wiki/Contributing](https://github.com/iqfareez/iium_schedule/wiki/Contributing) for more info.

-> [July 2023] Now that I'm graduated from IIUM, your contributions are very much needed.
-I'll do my best to maintain the project.
+> [July 2023] Now that I'm graduated from IIUM, your contributions are very much needed since I'm no longrt have access to I-Ma'luum etc. I'll do my best to maintain the project.
 InshaAllah.

 ## Getting started